-The Grand Tour season 4, episode 3 will release at some point in 2021, Amazon has confirmed – and it'll take co-hosts Jeremy Clarkson, Richard Hammond and James May to Scotland.
+The Grand Tour season 4, episode 3 is coming on July 30, Amazon has confirmed – and it'll take co-hosts Jeremy Clarkson, Richard Hammond and James May to Scotland in a special called Lochdown.
 The episode was actually filmed in 2020, mid-pandemic, so hopefully we won't have to wait too long to see it.
-We're hoping the special will imitate the feeling of an American road trip – without actually requiring the British hosts to leave their country.
+The special will imitate the feeling of an American road trip – without actually requiring the British hosts to leave their country.

-There's more good news if you're a fan of The Grand Tour Presents: a new episode is filming now in Wales and parts of England like Warwickshire, as of April 2021.
+There's more good news if you're a fan of The Grand Tour Presents: a new episode has been filming this year in Wales and parts of England like Warwickshire.
 This dovetails with what James May said in an interview last year about filming more episodes closer to home in an effort to release them more regularly.
 Given how languid the releases have become lately – a year separated the release of the last two specials, Seamen and A Massive Hunt – that will come as a relief.

-On the plus side, as of April 2021, another special for The Grand Tour is filming in the UK – the three hosts were spotted filming in Llandrindod Wells, Wales, by The Grand Tour Fans YouTube channel.
+As of April 2021, another special for The Grand Tour was filming in the UK – the three hosts were spotted filming in Llandrindod Wells, Wales, by The Grand Tour Fans YouTube channel.
 They were each driving classic French cars, which hints a little at the theme for the episode.
 Jeremy Clarkson was apparently spotted driving a Citroën CX Break, James May was glimpsed in a Renault Avantime, while Richard Hammond was reportedly in a Matra Murena, according to the channel.
 Later, the hosts were spot in Leamington in England, filming near a retail park.

-But that episode seems like it's probably a while away, yet.
-Let's go through what we know about the Scotland special's filming, first, which will release on Amazon ahead of that.
-A teaser for that episode has been released on social media – Clarkson describes the special as The Grand Tour 'unplugged':
+That episode seems like it's probably a while away, though.
+Let's go through what we know about the Lochdown special's filming, first.
+A first teaser for that episode was released on social media earlier this year – Clarkson describes the special as The Grand Tour 'unplugged'.

-Earlier plans to record an episode in Russia were put on-hold because of the pandemic (see below) – so another special was filmed in Scotland across nine days earlier in 2020 instead.
+Earlier plans to record an episode in Russia were put on-hold because of the pandemic (see below) – so the Lochdown special was filmed in Scotland across nine days earlier in 2020 instead.

 "We did it in area of Scotland with not many people," co-host James May told BT.
 "We didn’t interact with the locals really.
 There were complicated systems set up for cleaning everything and it was a bit tiresome going through lots of procedures and being tested every day, but it didn’t get in the way of filming to be honest."